Skip to Content

 Can I Make This an Alcoholic Beverage?

 You absolutely can turn this drink into a fun cocktail!
-Some of my choice of liquors for this drink would be triple sec, blanco tequila, silver tequila, and you can even add agave nectar instead of a simple syrup if you would rather have that.
+Some of my choices of liquors for this drink would be triple sec, blanco tequila, silver tequila, and you can even add agave nectar instead of a simple syrup if you would rather have that.

 Check Out These Other Halloween Recipes